2 ½-3 lbs. Brisket, flat half

 Combine shredded Brisket, reserved cooking liquid, 1 cup enchilada sauce, Monterey Jack cheese and cilantro in medium bowl.
 Spoon about ½ cup beef mixture down in center of each tortilla.
 Fold one side of tortilla over filling and roll up.
 Place seam-side down in greased 13 x 9-inch glass baking dish.
 Pour remaining sauce over enchiladas.
 Cover with aluminum foil.

-Bake in 375°F oven 30-40 minutes or until heated through.
-Top with queso fresco; garnish with green onions, if desired.
+Bake for 30-40 minutes or until heated through.
+Top with queso fresco; garnish with green onions, as desired.

 Nutrition information per serving: Calories 480; Total fat 21g (Sat. fat 7g; Trans fat 0g); Cholest.
 115 mg; Sodium 780mg; Total Carb.
 35g; Fiber 7g; Total Sugars 2g; Protein 41g; Vit D (6% DV); Calcium (30% DV); Iron (30% DV); Potas.
 30%DV)